Andy Capp: Characters and story

 Whenever this happened (also mainly in the earlier strips), the roles are then reversed, with Andy usually confronting Flo for being late from going to bingo and sometimes striking her with either his fist or chasing her out the door with a push broom or a chair with the intent to clobber her with said object.

-She had also lost cleaning jobs due to her being bingo mad.
+She had also lost cleaning jobs due to her love of bingo.

 Flo is also not a very good cook, regularly burning the meals with her lack of cooking skills.
 This often sends Andy into a rage and off to the nearest café for a meal.

+Flo was Smythe's favourite character and shares the name with his real-life mother.
+"She should have been included in the title, but I wanted a single name and the pun on "handicap" was irresistible."

 Flo's mother, an unseen character whose dialogue appears from out of frame, often chimes into the conversation, mostly with sarcastic criticism of her son-in-law (her feet and legs appear in one panel where she has passed out after Andy offers her too much to drink).
 Flo's "mam", whom Andy addresses only as "Missus", is often the subject of Andy's pointed barbs about her weight and less-than-sunny disposition, but she has been known to give as good as she gets.
 Andy's mother was similarly mentioned and also delivered dialogue from offstage, but her "appearances" were cut back significantly as the years passed.
 Andy's father has also been mentioned.
-Flo has an older sister named Polly who is seen once, and never-seen brother.
+Flo has an older sister named Polly who is seen once, and a never-seen brother.
 Andy had a pet whippet, Nancy, and has always kept pigeons.

-Two of the constables who observe Andy's drunken behavior are named Alan and Trevor.
+Two of the constables who observe Andy's drunken behaviour are named Alan and Trevor.

 Continuation

 Reg Smythe died on 13 June 1998, but the original strip has continued.
 For some time, the writer and artist were uncredited, but in November 2004 the strip began to carry a credit for Roger Mahoney (artist) and Roger Kettle (writer).
-Circa 2011, Kettle discontinued his work on the strip and was replaced by Lawrence Goldsmith and Sean Garnett, while Mahoney continues to draw.
-The appearance of the characters has not changed perceptibly since Smythe's death.
+Circa 2011, Kettle discontinued his work on the strip and was replaced by Lawrence Goldsmith and Sean Garnett, while Mahoney continued to draw.
+The appearance of the characters did not change perceptibly.

 Towards the end of 2020, Mahoney's credit began to be left off strips with a subtle but noticeably different style in both lettering and art.
-This led to at least one industry source inferring that Mahoney, at 87 years of age, and 65 years of cartooning, had retired.
-Mahoney died at 89, on November 29th 2022.
+This led to at least one industry source inferring that Mahoney, at 87 years of age, and after 65 years of cartooning, had retired.
+Mahoney died at 89, on 29 November 2022.

 Strips into 2021 and beyond only show credits for writers Goldsmith and Garnett and continue the subtly different style.